temporalio/documentation/docs/typescript/logging.md

 The TypeScript SDK uses the global OpenTelemetry propagator.

-To extend the default and include the jaeger propagator, follow these steps:
+To extend the default and include the [Jaeger propagator](https://www.npmjs.com/package/@opentelemetry/propagator-jaeger), follow these steps:

 - `npm i @opentelemetry/propagator-jaeger`